 How Bishop Blake Became Our Pastor

 As we begin to celebrate Bishop Blake’s 80th Birthday, we’ve begun to reflect on his 51 years of stellar, miracle-filled ministry of Presiding Bishop Charles E. Blake, Sr. and First Lady Mae L. Blake, westa.org is sharing their inspiring story of hope and resilience.
-Below, Bishop shares the inspiring story of his journey to the pulpit as Pastor of West Angeles Church of God In Christ.
+Below, Bishop talks of his journey to the pulpit as Pastor of West Angeles Church of God In Christ.

 I preached my first sermon in 1957.
 Between school terms, I traveled across the In celebration ofnation preaching revivals and attending COGIC conventions.
 When I finished college, I enrolled in graduate school at ITC, the Interdenominational Theological Center in Atlanta, GA (the same school that Elder Charles Blake, II graduated from).

 During my education, I worked as a public school janitor and also as a recreation leader for the city of Atlanta to help support myself financially.
 My salary was $45 a week. and I decided I better get married.
 I married Lady Mae.
 She was a school teacher (that brought a little money in…you single men, get married!).
 When I received my Master’s degree, my father, Bishop J.A.
 Blake, hired me at his church in San Diego, CA. With a wife and a child, I worked for my father for three years at a salary of $75 a week…$3900 a year.